euruko/euruko2014.github.io/jekyll/_posts/2014-01-28-second-batch-of-tickets.markdown

 * You may vote for those great minds who are going to speak at the conference.

 * Though we haven't finalized the list of our famous guests, as soon as we have, you'll be the first to know.

-* Party!
-Party!
-Party… and not only (a travel guide and other cultural entertainments find [here](https://docs.google.com/a/passety.com/document/d/1_oUlCGHV3Sf29DTYk0mkX0DO4gNg0-Q2e4nZGAU3RcY/edit))

 That's all so far.
 A new piece of scoop is coming...